MohamedHamdy98/MohamedHamdy98/README.md

 # Hi there! 👋I'm Mohammed Hamdy
-## I'm passionate Machine Learning | Deep Learning Engineer
+## I'm a passionate Machine Learning | Deep Learning Engineer

 - 🎓 I hold a degree in Computer Science and Information System.
 - 🌱 I'm constantly learning and exploring new techniques and tools in ML and DL.